 The World Bank launched the KHDS in Kagera, a rural region in northwest Tanzania, as a part of a research project on adult mortality and morbidity in 1991.
 The KHDS is a long-term household panel survey that includes six waves, as of now.
 This survey provides a range of information related to households, as well as their members and community, thus enabling the current study to construct unbalanced panel data at the individual level (although as discussed in Section 3, the empirical strategy exploited in this study utilizes the data as if it were pooled cross-sectional).
 The first four waves were carried out six to seven months apart between 1991 and 1994, with the remaining two waves taking place in 2004 and 2010, respectively.
 Since this project used a standardized survey questionnaire, highly comparable information is available across the waves.
-This study uses the data drawn from the first five waves pertaining to the panel respondents originating from all of the 51 KHDS villages.
+This study uses the data drawn from the first five waves.
 This is because a community survey was not implemented in wave 6 and, therefore, the data set in the final wave has no information on local customary practices.

 With stratifications based on geography and mortality, the initial 912 households were randomly selected from the 1988 Tanzanian Census.
 In wave 5, approximately 91% of these baseline households were re-contacted.
 Owing to the long-term nature of the project, a significant proportion of the family members surveyed earlier had moved out of their original households/villages between wave 1 and wave 5.
 One of the many contributions of this longitudinal survey was the survey team's success in tracing new households.
 This strenuous effort resulted in 2,719 household interviews in wave 5, including those done with the original households.
 Consequently, this survey shows a significantly low rate of sample attrition at both the individual and household levels.
 Excluding individuals that died, approximately 82% of the 5,394 original respondents who were interviewed in the first four waves were successfully re-contacted in wave 5 (Beegle et al., 2011).
-The analysis in this study uses data pertaining to only panel respondents; information on new respondents in the wave 5 survey is not exploited.
+The analysis in this study uses data pertaining to only panel respondents original villages in wave 5 (i.e., migrants).
+As explained in Section S.2 in the supplemental appendix, inclusion of the migrants would not invalidate the analysis.
+Information on new respondents in the wave 5 survey is not exploited.
 Table 3 provides a description of several variables pertaining to the sample females of reproductive age.
 In this table, group A refers to villages that made the traditional safety net less prevalent during the sample periods (16 villages), with group B consisting of all the remaining villages, and the equality of the mean between these two groups was checked.
-The study also assessed whether changes in the mean value of these variables from wave 1 to wave 5 were statistically equal between the two groups, and the DID estimates are reported in Table S.1 in the supplemental appendix.
-While the mean values of several variables are significantly different in the respective waves, the DID estimates revealed few significant differences in the changes of all reported variables.

-By controlling the village-specific linear time trend, identification of the correlation (in this study's theoretical scope) between the institutional change and widows' consumption requires that in the absence of the deterioration of levirate marriage, a difference in the consumption levels between widows and the remaining females within the same village would have followed parallel trends between the two groups A and B. A similar assumption is also needed in estimating fertility when comparing the outcome of the young cohort with that of the elderly one.
-A few of the statistically significant DID estimates reported in Table S.1 may offer some credibility to the DID (more precisely, triple-difference) approach exploited in this study.
+By controlling for the village-specific linear time trend, the key identification assumption underlying the tripledifference approach is that in the absence of the deterioration of levirate marriage, a difference in the consumption levels between widows and the remaining females within the same village would have followed parallel trends (both before and during the institutional change) between the two groups A and B. A similar assumption is also needed in estimating fertility when comparing the outcome of the young cohort with that of the elderly one.